 10) Can I take my own support person?

 Yes, you can bring your own support person if you prefer.

 11) Do I need specific travel insurance?

-We strongly advise you to arrange travel insurance for peace of mind in case something goes wrong on holiday.
-We can organise this for you and include it in our travel quote and invoice.
+We strongly advise you arrange travel insurance for peace of mind in case something goes wrong on holiday.
+We can organize this for you and include it in our travel quote and invoice.

 12) Can I bring an assistance dog?

 Airlines allow assistance dogs, provided they are accredited, trained and wearing an identifying coat.
 When booking your travel, we will make the necessary arrangements with the airline on your behalf to ensure both the airline and yourself are prepared for travelling with your assistance dog.

 When it comes to accommodation, we can recommend a variety of hotels and venues that allow assistance dogs so you can enjoy your travel with the peace of mind that comes with having them by your side.